Skip to main content

 SubsectionToo Many Rates!

 Throughout this chapter we have discussed several different rates which can be very confusing, especially since some of the different names mean the same thing!
-First, let's talk about effective interest rate and annual interest rate.
+But remember that the context of the variable \(r\) is what determines its label.
+Let's summarize the different labels we have for this \(r\) variable.

 \begin{equation*} A(t)=a(1+r)^t \end{equation*}

-for an interst which is compounded once a year (or annually).
+for an interest which is compounded once a year (or annually).

 • \(a(1+r)^t\text{,}\)